For three decades, the abduction, rape and murder of 8-year-old April Tinsley in April 1988 had frustrated Indiana investigators.

 John D. Miller, 59, was formally charged with murder and child molestation on Wednesday, according to court documents.

 “Right now I’m numb,” the girl’s mother, Janet Tinsley, said Tuesday on CNN sister network HLN.

 She had feared over the years that an arrest would never come.

 “I can’t believe it’s finally here,” she said.

-In court on Monday, Miller was given no bond and his next hearing was scheduled for July 19, according to online court records.
+In court on Monday, Miller was given no bond and his initial hearing was scheduled for Thursday, according to online court records.
 CNN was not able to reach his attorney.